Frequently asked questions

 Yes.
 It is not ideal but a Retreat can be moved once it has been sited.
 Unfortunately this is not a service we offer but we may be able to put you in touch with companies who specialise in this.

 If you are buying your lodge through a park you will need to contact them regarding their payment and contract procedures.
 The first part of the process to getting your Retreat is to develop and agree a design and specification; once this has been done we will assign a production slot.
 From the date we begin to build your Retreat it can take 8 to 10 weeks to complete.

 When the Retreat is complete it will be made ready for transport.
 For a single chassis retreat this involves simply loading it onto a low loader.
 However, for a twin chassis retreat this means splitting the lodge, weatherproofing the open sides of each half and loading the sections onto separate low loaders ready for transport.

-On site the lodge sections will be decanted and manoeuvred onto a pre-prepared concrete foundation (we can email you a PDF information sheet regarding the foundation base).
-A team from Retreat Homes will then take 2-3 days to re-join and finish the lodge.
+On site the lodge sections will be decanted and maneuvered onto a pre-prepared concrete foundation (we can email you a PDF information sheet regarding the foundation base).
+A siting team from Retreat Homes will then take 2-3 days to re-join and finish the Retreat.
 Once all is completed you will need to engage a local company to fit decking and skirting to the retreat and someone to connect and commission your services or if you are buying on a park this is usually included in your package and provided by them.